What are ultrasound-guided injections?

 What happens during the procedure?

-Your procedure will be performed by a consultant who has had specialist training and is experienced in performing image-guided procedures.
-Before the procedure, your consultant will explain the benefits and risks of having the injection and will answer any questions you may have.
+Your procedure will be performed by a consultant radiologist, a doctor with specialist training and experience in performing image-guided procedures.
+Before the procedure, your radiologist will explain the benefits and risks of having the injection and will answer any questions you may have.

-To undergo the treatment, you will be positioned on the ultrasound couch and your skin will be cleaned with a sterile solution before your consultant performs an ultrasound to identify the area requiring the injection.
-Using the ultrasound probe, the needle is gently guided into the affected area and the medication is injected.
-The needle is removed and a plaster or dressing is applied.
+To undergo the treatment, you will be positioned on the ultrasound couch, and your skin will be cleaned with a sterile solution before your consultant performs an ultrasound to identify the area requiring the injection.
+A local anaesthetic is then given to numb the area.
+Using the ultrasound probe, the needle is gently guided into the affected area, and the medication is injected.
+The needle is then removed, and a plaster or dressing is applied.

 Risks of ultrasound-guided injections